pgbouncer/pgbouncer/doc/config.md

 times on the server.

-This reusing prepared statements sadly has a downside too though: If the return or argument types of a prepared change across executions, then postgres currently throws an error such as:
+This reusing prepared statements sadly has a downside too though: If the return or argument types of a prepared change across executions, then PostgreSQL currently throws an error such as:
 ```
 ERROR:  cached plan must not change result type